bdyontar/NoSeMaze/README.md

 4. **Video cameras** which record areas of interest in the NoSeMaze.
 Video recorded will be used for tracking the mice using DeepLabCut, whereafter the social interactions between the mice are analysed.

 > :memo: **Note** :
-> Only NI-Board NI-USB 6216 BNC is supported by the NoSeMaze Controller UI right now.
+> Only NI-Board NI-USB 6216 BNC is supported by the NoSeMazeControl UI right now.

 These main parts are connected to a computer which controls the experiment and gather the measured data.